 Is there any worst housekeeping job than cleaning a toilet with brown stains?
 Most people don’t know how to remove toilet stains brown.
-Don’t worry we are here to help you.
+Don’t worry, we are here to help you.
 There are various reasons for brown stains in the toilet.
-But iron, magnesium, lime and calcium naturally found in hard water are responsible for such stains.
+But iron, magnesium, lime, and calcium naturally found in hard water are responsible for such stains.
 Do you know these minerals can slip through your filters or water systems placed to soften the water?
-The rust colored brown stains begin to appear when the iron meets air.
-Also, take a look at how to unclog toilet with vinegar.
+The rust-colored brown stains begin to appear when the iron meets air.
+Also, take a look at how to unclog the toilet with vinegar.
 Brown stains in the toilet commonly indicate lime buildup.
-The stains get stronger with the further build-up of dirt particles.
+The stains get stronger with the further buildup of dirt particles.

 There are various commercial products available to remove toilet stains brown.
-These acidic cleaning solutions are effective but dangerous too.
-For instance, muriatic acid is the most effective solution but it is a very dangerous and powerful chemical.
+These acidic cleaning solutions are useful but dangerous too.
+For instance, muriatic acid is the most effective solution, but it is a hazardous and powerful chemical.
 Only professional cleaners can use such acids.
 That’s why home remedies for removing toilet stains brown are safe and effective.
 Let’s take a look at some very effective home remedies for how to remove toilet stains brown.

-A pumice stone can be an ideal alternative to brush.
-Though it is lightly abrasive it will not damage the porcelain.
+- A pumice stone can be an ideal alternative to brush.
+Though it is slightly abrasive, it will not damage the porcelain.

 How to Remove Toilet Stains Brown with Vinegar and Baking Soda

 Vinegar and baking soda are two best cleaning agents.
 Here is a step by step cleaning procedure for removing toilet stains brown.